kush-shah05/Multi-Environment-Deployment-with-Terraform-and-Ansible/README.md

 # Multi-Environment Deployment with Terraform and Ansible

 This repository demonstrates a multi-environment deployment strategy using **Terraform** and **Ansible**.
-Terraform handles the provisioning of cloud infrastructure across different environments (e.g., dev, staging, production), while Ansible is used for post-provisioning configuration and software deployment.
+Terraform handles cloud infrastructure provisioning across different environments (e.g., dev, staging, production), while Ansible is used for post-provisioning configuration and software deployment.

 ---